hmcts/cath-prompts/product-requirements/spec-from-user-story.md

     required: true
 ---

-As a BA, write a technical specifications document for the following user story from ticket {{ticket_number}}:
+As a Business Analyst, write a technical specifications document for the following user story from ticket {{ticket_number}}:
 {{user_story}}

 Instructions to follow: